Today we’re talking about the estimated tax penalty because it’s a sneaky tax and most people don’t even realize what it is.

 And of course, with this sickness going on in the world, some due dates were extended and it is possible that they are extended again.

 But as of now, they only extended 2 out of the 4 payments, here’s what the schedule looks like:

 How Much Do You Need to Pay for the Estimated Tax Penalties?

 Of course, this is going to be different for everyone, but we want to spend some time breaking down the math as simply as possible.

 Now to help us illustrate, we’re going to make up a fictional person who we’re going to call Jimmy.

 Jimmy is a sole proprietor and would like to determine his estimated quarterly tax payments, based on his income and his self-employed taxes.

 Step 1: Estimate Your Taxable Income for the Year

-By the way, if you want to learn more about small business tax deduction then make sure you read my post here.
+By the way, if you want to learn more about small business tax deductions then make sure you read this post next.